The right rockin’ Rev. Sherry Cothran

 "It's really a beautiful thing to be able to come full circle out of all the haziness of broken deals and broken relationships and see that mended," she said.
 "It's revived so much of my personality and my voice, and reclaiming that space I had lost.
 Everything's alive again."

-*Butler is editor of young adult content for United Methodist Communications, Nashville, Tenn.
+*Butler is a Multimedia Editor for United Methodist Communications, Nashville, Tenn.

 News media contact: Joey Butler, Nashville, Tenn., (615) 742-5470 or firstname.lastname@example.org.